I am not accepting any new clients.

 How I can help:

-I have specialized exclusively in the treatment of children and adolescents since graduate school.
-Given this background, I have a strong understanding of typical development, how development can get “off-track,” and how to guide it back on course.
+I have specialized exclusively in the treatment of children and adolescents throughout my career, including specialized training in graduate school.
+As a result, I have a strong understanding of typical development, how development can get “off-track,” and how to guide it back on course.
 Additionally, I know how crucial it is to make therapy fun and engaging in order for kids to be successful.
 Although structured in my approach, I am creative in incorporating play and in finding methods to teach and practice skills in a way that children and adolescents can enjoy.